San Francisco 49ers vs. Cincinnati Bengals NFL Week 14 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- Cincinnati has covered the spread twice at home, and is 3-3 overall there, this year.
+- Cincinnati has covered the spread twice at home, and is 3-3 overall there, this season.

-- The Bengals have one win ATS (1-3) as 1.5-point underdogs or more at home.
+- At home, the Bengals have one win ATS (1-3) as 1.5-point underdogs or greater.

-- This year, in six games at home, Cincinnati has hit the over four times.
+- In six games at home this year, Cincinnati has gone over the total four times.

-- San Francisco is 4-2 overall, and 3-3 against the spread, on the road.
+- On the road, San Francisco is 4-2 overall and 3-3 against the spread.

-- This year, in three of six away games San Francisco has hit the over.
+- In three of six road games this year, San Francisco has gone over the total.

 Powered by Data Skrive.